abhanjac/ECE_661_Computer_Vision_Course/README.md

 Review of basic Homogeneous coordinates.

 #### Homework 2:
-Estimate Homographies between images and use them to transform images.
+Estimate Homographies between images and use them to transform images and map images from one domain to a different domain.

 **Inputs:**